To get it, you or a dependent child you’re a principal carer for must meet all of the following criteria:

 - you’re in an eligible Local Government Area (LGA)

-- you’re claiming this payment for the New South Wales floods, July 2022 for the first time.
+- you’re claiming this payment for the New South Wales Floods, September 2022 for the first time.

-You must be 16 or older at the time of New South Wales floods, July 2022 or getting an income support payment.
+You must be 16 or older at the time of New South Wales Floods, September 2022 or getting an income support payment.

-You or a dependent child you’re a principal carer for, must have been seriously affected by the New South Wales floods, July 2022.
+You or a dependent child you’re a principal carer for, must have been seriously affected by the New South Wales Floods, September 2022.
 For example: